lfaley/ApplicationDeveloperApp/MCP-SERVER/orchestration-agent/EXISTING_PROJECT_REVIEW_WORKFLOW.md

 ## Implementation
 - See `src/existingProjectReviewWorkflow.ts` for the orchestration definition.
-- See `tests/existingProjectReview.test.ts` for an integration test.
+- See `tests/existingProjectReview.test.ts` for an integration test. *(All tests passing)*

 ---

-*This file documents the workflow and how to use it for systematic existing project improvement.*
+*All workflow steps are fully implemented and tested.
+This file documents the workflow and how to use it for systematic existing project improvement.*